Buzz Campbell

-Buzz Campbell is an American guitarist, vocalist and songwriter.
-He plays anything that is close to Rockabilly music, Blues, Swing, Country & Rock & roll.
+Buzz Campbell is an American guitarist, vocalist, and songwriter.
+His music is primarily rockabilly, blues, swing, country and rock & roll.
 Campbell is also a songwriter.
-He has played with numerous "rockabilly acts", including Lee Rocker, Slim Jim Phantom and Brian Setzer, all original members of the Stray Cats.
-Campbell and his group have also backed up and performed with such artists as Chuck Berry, Jerry Lee Lewis, Willie Nelson, Bo Diddley, Chris Isaak, and numerous others and has become a mainstay on the California rockabilly scene.
-He is now touring all over the American soil, in Canada and has a solid international reputation.
+He has played with numerous rockabilly acts, including Lee Rocker, Slim Jim Phantom and Brian Setzer, all original members of the Stray Cats.
+Campbell and his group have also backed up and performed with Chuck Berry, Jerry Lee Lewis, Willie Nelson, Bo Diddley, and Chris Isaak, and has become a mainstay on the California rockabilly scene.